deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_3/result_simpl.md

 ### Results
 #### Assessment
-SIMPL is a project aimed at providing facilities for data spaces.
+[Simpl-Open](https://code.europa.eu/simpl/simpl-open) is a project aimed at providing facilities for data spaces.
 It includes a data offering UI for participants, which can publish the following types of data projects:
 - Services
   - Infrastructure offering
   - Application offering